 What is a conversion course?

-- Graduate Diploma in Psychology (GDP) - for students who have not studied a degree accredited by the British Psychology Society (BSP), the GDP gives students access to a professional psychology course.
+- Graduate Diploma in Psychology (GDP) - Gives students without a degree accredited by the British Psychology Society (BPS) access to professional psychology courses.
+Explore psychology conversion courses.

-- Medicine conversion courses - if you didn't studied medicine in your first degree, you can take a four-year, fast-track course.
-Some courses will accept graduates from any discipline, while others will require you to have studied a relevant subject, such as biology or chemistry.
-You will need to have completed relevant work experience to gain entry onto these courses.
+- Medicine conversion courses - If you didn't study medicine as your first degree, you can take a four-year, fast-track course.
+Some courses accept graduates from any discipline, while others require you to have studied a relevant subject such as biology or chemistry.
+However, you'll need to have completed relevant work experience to gain entry.
+Search medicine conversion courses.

-Conversion courses are available in a range of subjects, including accountancy, business, engineering, human resources (HR), marketing, property and social work.
-To find a conversion course to suit you, search postgraduate courses.
+Conversion courses are also available in accountancy, business, economics, human resources (HR), marketing and physiotherapy.
+To find a conversion course to suit you, search conversion courses.

 What does a conversion course involve?

 Programme length and structure depend almost entirely on the individual qualification.
 However, courses are usually hands-on, involving work placements, exams, essays and coursework - alongside taught tutorials.
 Courses taken at universities on a full or part-time basis usually follow the same time structure as standard degree programmes.

 Fast-track routes are popular, as these full-time short courses allow you to obtain the skills you need to enter the job market in the shortest possible time.
 This intensity is the key difference to studying the same subject at undergraduate level, and you'll still be expected to do plenty of private study outside of your contact time.